What really happens behind a shoe signed by Alberto Ciaschini

 Share

-What really happens behind a Ciaschini-signed shoe
+What truly happens behind a Ciaschini designer shoe

 I'm Alberto.